You’re excited to get a new website up, and the web design agency promised you a launch date in 3 months.

 The image you present online is in your hands, so there is no excuse for sending the wrong message.
 When a website redesign results in unused files, broken plugins, large images, or database errors, efforts must be made to fix them and take further measures, as required.

-Poor coding risks throwing server errors or page errors, both which can make visitors and search engines think your website is a bad experience.
+Poor coding risks throwing server errors or page errors, both of which can make visitors and search engines think your website is a bad experience.

 There are many mixed messages about the value and best approach to optimization.
 As a result, some design agencies remain unclear about SEO best practices.